 Work From Anywhere

 Data portability is perhaps the most well-known advantage of cloud data.
 With local storage, when you want to work on a file, you are bound to the computer that you started working with it on.
 This may be minimized by the use of external storage, but you still must have that device with you in order to access your files.

 Saving your data in the cloud eliminates this issue.
 Wherever you have access to a computer with Internet connection, you will have access to your files.
 You can view and modify them on whatever computer you have available to you, and they will be there with all the changes intact when you return to your primary computing device.

 With local storage, when you run out of space on your internal hard drive, you must buy another drive to expand.
 If you use large amounts of data, which isn’t hard to do these days, then you could end up needing several drives to store it all.
 This takes up extra space on your desk and reduces the portability of devices like laptops by tethering them to another device.

 With cloud storage, expanding your data storage is simply a matter of upgrading your plan with the cloud storage provider.
 You can have all of the storage you need, with none of the clutter of physical drives.

 Besides slashing the cost stemming from using physical devices, Cloud also reduces the cost of other resources.
 For instance, manpower.
-An organisation doesn’t need a lot of IT resources to make sure the Cloud is working as expected.
-If there is any troubleshooting or fixing to do, the organisation can just give a call to the provider who will already have an expert maintenance support team.
+An organization doesn’t need a lot of IT resources to make sure the Cloud is working as expected.
+If there is any troubleshooting or fixing to do, the organization can just give a call to the provider who will already have an expert maintenance support team.
 Before choosing a cloud service, ask around to see if they offer great customer service.

 No Data Loss